 Proxy versus pass-through load balancing

 Proxy load balancers terminate incoming client connections and open new connections from the load balancer to the backends.
-The regional external HTTP(S) load balancer and internal HTTP(S) load balancer, and the internal regional TCP proxy load balancers, and external regional TCP proxy load balancers are managed services based on the open source Envoy proxy.
+The regional external HTTP(S) load balancer, internal HTTP(S) load balancer, and the internal regional TCP proxy load balancers, and external regional TCP proxy load balancers are managed services based on the open source Envoy proxy.

 The global external HTTP(S) load balancers, external TCP proxy load balancers, and external SSL proxy load balancers terminate client connections by using Google Front End (GFE) proxies worldwide.
 Additionally, the global external HTTP(S) load balancer with advanced traffic management capability uses Envoy proxies to implement features such as weighted traffic splitting, outlier detection, and traffic mirroring.

 Passthrough load balancers do not terminate client connections.
 Instead, load-balanced packets are received by backend VMs with the packet's source, destination, and, if applicable, port information unchanged.
 Connections are then terminated by the backend VMs.
 Responses from the backend VMs go directly to the clients, not back through the load balancer.
 The term for this is direct server return.
 Use a pass-through load balancer when you need to preserve the client packet information.
 The external TCP/UDP network load balancers and internal TCP/UDP load balancers are pass-through load balancers.

 The type of traffic that you need your load balancer to handle is another factor in determining which load balancer to use: